hnavilur/webex-contact-center-flows/hello-world-template/README.md

 Modify the flow to ensure a smooth caller experience by handling any errors or unknown conditions.

-> Note: The Flow uses Cisco Text-to-speech for all the audio activities that require prompts.
+> Note: The Flow uses Cisco Text-to-speech for all the audio activities that require prompts (if any).
 >
 > For music, it defaults to the `defaultmusic_on_hold.wav` file available out of box.
 >